Coronavirus: State hopeful ‘unprecendented levels of compliance’ with distancing measures will reduce impact

 Intensive care units have a buddy system among staff to assist each other in putting on and removing PPE which was vital to avoid cross contamination between patients and staff, she said.

-Dr Crowe explained that the public might not appreciate the items that have to be worn in intensive care units - they include scrubs, a hat covering hair, a full length heavy vinyl gown that is tied down the back which is heavy and warm, she said.
+Dr Crowe explained the public might not appreciate the items that have to be worn in intensive care units – they include scrubs, a hat covering hair, a full-length heavy vinyl gown that is tied down the back which is heavy and warm, she said.

 Staff also have to wear goggles and a full face clear mask similar to that worn by a welder.